oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Initiating the Authorization Request from a Browser-Based Application {#auth_code_request}
 ---------------------------------------------------------------------

-Public browser-based apps MUST implement the Proof Key for Code Exchange (PKCE {{RFC7636}}) extension when obtaining an access token, and authorization servers MUST support and enforce PKCE for such clients.
+Browser-based apps that are public clients MUST implement the Proof Key for Code Exchange (PKCE {{RFC7636}}) extension when obtaining an access token, and authorization servers MUST support and enforce PKCE for such clients.